 - Ghostwritten bylines

 But content writing specialists come in all different forms.
 Many will be writers who have found ways to master a particular niche.
-But others will be former executives, software engineers, business leaders, and other professionals who happen to write—either as a side job or second career.
+But others will be former executives, software engineers, business leaders, and other professionals who happen to write—either as a side job or a second career.

 The type of content writer you hire will depend on your particular goals and strategy.
 If you run a blog that primarily targets mid-career developers, you might not want to hire a content writer with no technical background.
 Instead, you’ll want someone with more hands-on technical experience that enables them to create in-depth content for the target audience.

-Or, maybe you’re looking to create a reputation for thought leadership with a variety of experienced contributors.
+Or, maybe, you’re looking to create a reputation for thought leadership with a variety of experienced contributors.
 You could look for freelancers with executive leadership experience or deep industry expertise to bring opinionated content to your website.

 What Is Copywriting?